Heramb2001/Machine-Learning/Logistic_regression/README.md

 Hello guys!
 <br>
-This notebook consist of the house price prediction dataset using linear regression.
+This notebook consist of the Titanic dataset using Logistic regression.